 Healthy Monday is a national public health initiative to help end chronic preventable diseases by offering weekly prompts and programs to support people and participating organizations in starting and sustaining healthy behaviors.
 Healthy Monday is an initiative of the Monday Campaigns and was founded in 2005 in association with the Johns Hopkins Bloomberg School of Public Health, Columbia Mailman School of Public Health and Syracuse University Maxwell School of Citizenship and Public Affairs.

 Healthy Monday Syracuse is an initiative of the Lerner Center for Public Health Promotion at the Maxwell School of Citizenship and Public Affairs.
-The Lerner Center works in partnership with citizens, students, researchers and public health professionals to develop Healthy Monday programming on campus and in the surrounding community to make meaningful change in the health of the community.
+The Lerner Center works in partnership with citizens, students, researchers and public health professionals to develop Healthy Monday programming to make meaningful change in the health of the campus and surrounding communities.